-You can use retargeting to drive a potential customer back to your ecommerce store, if they did not take a desired action the first time around.
+You can use retargeting to drive a potential customer back to your ecommerce store if they did not take the desired action the first time around.

 72% of online shoppers tend to abandon their carts and having a retargeting campaign in place can potentially get a lot of these people to complete their purchase.